10up/react-focus-trap-hoc/README.md

 `deactivateTrap()` changes the state on the HOC, telling it that the trap is inactive.

 `activateTrap()` and `deactivateTrap()` must be triggered on your component when state is changed on your wrapped component.

+## Contribute

+What to help or have a suggestion?
+Open a [new ticket](https://github.com/10up/react-focus-trap-hoc/issues/new) and we can discuss it or submit pull request.
+Thanks for your interest!

+## License

+MIT